sagemath/sagewiki_to_gh-2022-10-10/bug6.md

 Remember the "Twisted Rule" -- Don't work on '''anything''' unless there is a trac ticket for it.

- * The base version of SAGE we'll start with is 2.8.15.
+ * The base version of SAGE we'll start with is '''2.8.14'''.
- * These are the main bugs we'll be working on.
  * [:bug6/status:STATUS]
  * [:bug6/irc:IRC log]
  * ["/Results"]